pratikae/random-spotify-shuffler/README.md

   - run app: python app.py
 - frontend, enter in terminal:
   - cd client
-  - install dependencies: react react-dom axios @types/react @types/react-dom
+  - install dependencies: npm install react axios
   - run app: npm run start

 login with your spotify account, and you are good to go!